Liyubov/traffic_prediction_model/README.md

 ## Main contribution and changes of the model

 We take DFD-GCN as our main model.
+The encoder framework used by default is unsupervised, i.e., the model is optimized.
+One can use other variations of this model such as models like Node2vec for node properties decoding https://snap.stanford.edu/node2vec/
 We are adding the local information from graphs encoding their features into the vector information.
 We distinguish two main sets of features:
 - structural features of graph (degree, betweenness, clustering, community structure)